mariahnorell/website/content/courses/intro_pa/python/python.md

 ### Sorting Data

 Often, it is easier to look at data once it has been sorted from largest to smallest or the reverse, for any given column.
-In the `pandas` library, the default syntax is to sort in ascending order.
+In the Pandas library, the default syntax is to sort in ascending order.
 For example, we could sort our data by the Age column, this is what we would write:

 ```python
 Syntax = df_name.sort_values(by=col_name)